It’s time to prep for the 2018/2019 CFAE Youth Art Month Program!

 It’s never too early to start planning.
 If you are involved with your state Youth Art Month Program, we encourage you to get a jump start.
 Click here to see the full year for our monthly calendars.

-November To Do’s:
+November/December To Do’s:

 - Schedule local, district, and regional fundraising events.